 With staying at home and many of us cooking a lot and doing one’s fair share of drinking wine, it’s hard not to put on weight.
 So lately I’ve been eating a lot of fresh fish, and on the lookout for delicious, easy recipes with few ingredients.
 You would think it’s easy to buy a great piece of fresh fish here, and that there’s a good variety.
-Yes, there are a lot of fish markets, but not many really good ones.
+Yes, there are a lot of fish markets in Miami, but not many really good ones.
 Here are my picks of the best Miami fresh fish markets, how to choose the freshest fish, and a great new recipe I’ve made a few times already.

 My vote for the best fish market in Miami goes to Casablanca Fish Market at 404 NW North River Drive which has its own boats.
 It’s often pretty busy and with serious fish people who buy a lot.
 A caveat: you have to know what you’re looking for.
 As my friend the fish maven says whose father had fishing boats and his idea of fun is going to a fish market, you need to buy a whole fish and have them filet it with the skin on.

 Look for a fish that’s firm, eyes popping out, as opposed to recessed.
 The skin should be glistening, and it shouldn’t smell fishy.
 They have a large selection of whole fish as well as filets and steaks.
 My favorite are the snappers (red, lane, hog, and my usual choice, yellowtail) both for freshness and price (last week yellowtail was $6.99 a pound).
 And they have the “crowd pleaser” that you find in every top restaurant — branzino.
 Fish can be as little as half the price of Whole Foods.
 In the shellfish department I haven’t bought much there, so can’t opine about it.
 And while you’re waiting, they show cooking videos from their restaurant.
 Smart.